keybase/book-content/01-account/01-devices.md

 Revoking lost or old devices helps ensure that only you can access your account.
 Your account cannot be accessed through revoked devices.

-But, revoked devices still publicly appear on your account.
+Revoked devices still publicly appear on your account but are marked as revoked.

 ### Add paper keys
 Add paper keys so that you can access your account even if (worst-case scenario) you lose all of your devices.